South Dakota Veterans Benefits

 Children under 25, who are residents of South Dakota whose parent died or became totally disabled as a result of their National Guard duty are eligible for free tuition at state colleges.
 The spouse/surviving spouse of the guard member is also eligible.

-Find colleges in South Dakota with our School Finder.
-Use the filters to sort schools by state.
+> Find GI Bill-approved colleges in South Dakota with our School Finder.

 Housing Benefits for Veterans in South Dakota